forta-network/forta-node/README.md

 # forta-node

-Forta node CLI is a Docker container supervisor that runs and manages multiple services and detector bots (agents) to scan a blockchain network and produce alerts.
+Forta node CLI is a Docker container supervisor that runs and manages multiple services and detection bots (agents) to scan a blockchain network and produce alerts.

 # Running a Node